Livewire (DC Comics): DC Animated Universe

 Livewire, in Superman: The Animated Series.

 Introduced in a self-titled episode of Superman: The Animated Series, Leslie Willis is a popular, yet controversial Metropolis radio shock jock who takes cynical joy in ridiculing Superman during her broadcasts.
 On the third anniversary of her career, she hosts a rock concert at Centennial Park to celebrate despite a concurrent thunderstorm and public safety concerns.
-After lightning strikes the stage, Willis is transformed into an electrokinetic metahuman.

-Following this, Willis forms a short-lived alliances with Parasite, Harley Quinn, and Poison Ivy.
+Willis is electrocuted by a lightning strike that was conducted through Superman's body, giving her the metahuman ability to manipulate electricity.

 In the Justice League episode "Hereafter", Livewire (voiced by an uncredited Maria Canals-Barrera) joins the Superman Revenge Squad, only to be defeated by the Justice League.
 In Justice League Unlimited, she joins Gorilla Grodd's Secret Society.

 Livewire also appears in the Superman Adventures tie-in comic, where she works with Professor Hamilton to stop Brainiac and eventually reforms.